-Pre-employment records are not available to the employee.
+Pre-employment records are not available to the employee, including the required Health exam form.
 An employee may review his/her personnel record during regular office hours with an HR staff member, the personnel director, or the Assistant Superintendent present.
 The employee signs a form that states his/her personnel file was reviewed and witnessed.
 An appointment must be made with the HR department to ensure availability of personnel.
 (Additional details concerning personnel files can be found in section 115C-325(b) of the North Carolina General Statutes.)